nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

 There are 3 modes that determine when the SDUs provided to the |controller| are sent:

 Timestamps
-   In this mode, timestamps are added to the HCI ISO data.
+   In the timestamp mode, timestamps must be provided in the ``Time_Stamp`` parameter in the HCI ISO data that is provided to the controller.
    This is the preferred way of providing data to the |controller| and guarantees the highest degree of control.

    The timestamp must be based on the controller's timings.